Floor Press is one of the best exercises to add size to your triceps, upper and middle regions of the chest without stressing the shoulders.

 Because of its short distance to lockout, the Floor Press places incredible mechanical tension on the triceps area.

-If you want to strengthen the top half of the Bench Press and build your arms at the same time, the Floor Press is for you.
+If you want to strengthen the top half of the Bench Press and build your arms at the same time, Floor Presses are for you.

 Floor Press How To

 - Lie on the floor and line your eyes directly under the bar.

 - Pull your shoulder blades back and pin them on the floor.